STUDENT SHORT FILM CONTEST

 The signature item adds a little fun to the competition each year.
 The item should appear somewhere in the short film.
 It could appear somewhere as a prop, be mentioned verbally or in text on the screen, or somehow otherwise form part of the film.

-The signature item for 2022 is furoshiki (Japanese wrapping cloth).
+The signature item for 2023 is toothpaste.

 Number of Entries